AtharvaIngale/Tech-Hunters-Job-Agency/README.md

 # Tech Hunter,s Job Agency

+This is a static website for job seekers and recruiters.<br>
 The tech stack used is HTML, CSS, JavaScript, Jquery and Bootstrap.

 ## Features

 - Live previews